tobiste/tectonicr/README.md

 ## Prerequisites

 You must have R installed on your system (see http://r-project.org).
-To install **tectonicr** from Github, you also need the `remotes` package.
-This can be installed by typing the following code at the R command line prompt:
+To install **tectonicr** from CRAN, type the following code at the R command line prompt:

 ```
-install.packages("remotes")
+install.packages("tectonicr")
 ```

 ## Installation

 The most recent development version of **tectonicr** is available from Github and can be installed on your system as follows:

 ```
+# install.packages("remotes") install if needed
 remotes::install_github('tobiste/tectonicr')
 library('tectonicr')
 ```